 5. Protect With Sunscreen Every Morning

-This step is absolutely critical.
+This step is particularly important.
 The neck and chest receive tons of sun exposure and are often forgotten when applying SPF.

-Choose a broad-spectrum sunscreen with SPF 30 or higher.
-Look for formulas labeled as “face + body” or “neck-safe.”
+Look for formulas labeled as “face + body” or designed for delicate areas such as the neck.
 Lightweight gel sunscreens or moisturizers with built-in SPF can work well.

 Sleep Position

-Sleeping on your side or stomach can create folds in your chest that turn into deep vertical wrinkles.
+Sleeping on your side or stomach may contribute to creases that can become more prominent over time.
 Try sleeping on your back and using a soft pillow.
-Some brands even offer anti-wrinkle sleep bras or pillows designed to prevent chest creasing.
+Some brands even offer specialty sleepwear designed for skin comfort or pillows designed to help minimize chest creasing.

 Posture